cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/Host.rst

 .. java:method::  double getStartTime()
    :outertype: Host

-   Gets the time the Host was powered-on (in seconds).
+   Gets the last time the Host was powered-on (in seconds).

+   :return: the last Host startup time or -1 if the Host has never been powered on

+   **See also:** :java:ref:`.setActive(boolean)`

 getStateHistory
 ^^^^^^^^^^^^^^^